pingcap/docs-cn/sql-statements/sql-statement-change-column.md

 ## MySQL compatibility

-* Making multiple changes in a single `ALTER TABLE` statement is currently not supported.
 * Changes of [Reorg-Data](/sql-statements/sql-statement-modify-column.md#reorg-data-change) types on primary key columns are not supported.
 * Changes of column types on partitioned tables are not supported.
 * Changes of column types on generated columns are not supported.